Click to review Medicare Advantage plans. Gat a quote and enroll or call/email Cara

 Private Fee-for-Service (PFFS) Plans

-A Medicare PFFS Plan is a type of Medicare Advantage Plan (Part C) offered by a private insurance company.
-PFFS plans aren’t the same as Original Medicare or Medicare supplement.
-The plan determines how much it will pay doctors, other health care providers, and hospitals, and how much you must pay when you get care.
+A Medicare PFFS Plan is a type of Medicare Advantage Plan (Part C) that is provided by a private insurance company.
+It’s important to note that PFFS plans differ from Original Medicare and Medicare Supplement Insurance.
+This plan outlines how much it will reimburse doctors, other healthcare providers, and hospitals, as well as how much you will need to pay when receiving care.

 Part D - Prescription Drugs

-The 2025 deductible is $590 for most plans, although this may vary depending on individual plan details.
-Part D drug benefits in 2025 are structured into three phases:
+The 2026 deductible for most Medicare plans is $615, although this may vary based on the specific details of individual plans, including Medicare Advantage options.
+Additionally, Part D drug benefits in 2026 are structured into three phases, which are important to consider when evaluating Medicare Supplement Insurance.

 Annual Deductible

-If your plan has a deductible, you will pay 100% of your gross covered prescription drug costs until the annual deductible is met.
+If your Medicare Advantage plan has a deductible, you will pay 100% of your gross covered prescription drug costs until the annual deductible is met, similar to how many Medicare plans operate.
+This is an important consideration when evaluating options like Medicare Supplement Insurance.

 Initial Coverage

-Once the annual deductible is met, you will pay 25% coinsurance (or in accordance with specific plan benefits) for covered Part D drugs.
-This phase ends when you have reached the annual out-of-pocket cap of $2,000 for 2025.
+Once the annual deductible is met under your Medicare Advantage plan, you will pay 25% coinsurance (or in accordance with specific plan benefits) for covered Part D drugs.
+This phase ends when you have reached the annual out-of-pocket cap of $2,100 for 2026, which is an important consideration for those comparing Medicare plans or looking into Medicare Supplement Insurance.

 Catastrophic

-Once you meet the $2000 out-of-pocket cap, you will pay no cost sharing for covered Part D drugs through the remainder of the year.
+Once you meet the $2,100 out-of-pocket cap under your Medicare Advantage plan, you will pay no cost sharing for covered Part D drugs through the remainder of the year, similar to the benefits offered by many Medicare plans and Medicare Supplement Insurance options.

 Medicare Supplemental Insurance Plan also known as MediGap?

-Medicare Supplement (MediGap) Insurance Plans help to cover gaps in Original Medicare Part A and B. Medicare Supplement Insurance Plans help pay some of the health care costs that the Original Medicare Plan doesn't cover, like copayments, coinsurance and sometimes deductibles.
-Medicare Supplement Insurance Plans are not the same as Medicare Advantage Plans and can only be combined with Original Medicare.
-You may choose to also enroll in a stand-alone Prescription Drug Plan.
+Medicare Supplement Insurance (MediGap) Plans are designed to cover the gaps in Original Medicare Parts A and B. These Medicare Supplement Insurance Plans help to pay for some healthcare costs that Original Medicare doesn't cover, such as copayments, coinsurance, and sometimes deductibles.
+It's important to note that Medicare Supplement Insurance Plans are distinct from Medicare Advantage Plans and can only be used in conjunction with Original Medicare.
+Additionally, you may choose to enroll in a stand-alone Prescription Drug Plan to further enhance your Medicare plans.

-Contact Cara for a consultation to review the options available in your area.
+Contact Cara for a consultation to review the Medicare Advantage options and Medicare plans available in your area, including Medicare Supplement Insurance.

-Want to Enroll in a Medicare Plan?
-This link will take you to my enrollment website Just click here
+Want to enroll in a Medicare plan?
+This link will take you to my enrollment website for various Medicare Advantage options.
+Just click here.

-Above information taken from Medicare.gov - for more detailed information, contact Cara for an appointment to review your Medicare Options.
+The above information is taken from Medicare.gov - for more detailed information about Medicare plans or to discuss Medicare Supplement Insurance, contact Cara for an appointment to review your Medicare options.

 Contact Us